bjank2/cs426_NeonBites/README.md

 3. Pranav Mishra (Project Manager)

 ## Game Idea:
-In single player versus game, the player will play as a robot tasked with delivering food to customers while facing various conflicts such as time, enemies, and their malfunctioning cybernetic body.
-The player will manage time, money, and body/vehicle upgrades.
+A thrilling cyberpunk food delivery game where players navigate a neon-lit city, avoiding obstacles and enemies to deliver orders on time while managing resources and upgrading their character.
+Features include dynamic driving mechanics, minimaps, and interactive NPCs.

 ## FEs:
 Interaction Pattern: Player vs game.
 There is no multiplayer, the player interacts with NPCs only.